-The College's goal in any case of harassment is to provide remedy for the affected parties and deter future misconduct.
-Because the definition of harassment is so imprecise, and because the existence of sexual harassment depends so much on context, the College may find in some instances that informal counseling and education are a sufficient remedy and deterrent.
-The College may also find that a particular case of harassment is an isolated and relatively minor offense warranting only informal counseling.
-However, depending on the seriousness of the offense, the College may determine for the purposes of remedy and deterrence that formal disciplinary action is required.
-The complaining party's recommendation for either informal or formal action will be an important factor but will not be the only factor in the College's decision regarding appropriate disciplinary action.
+The law school's goal in any case of harassment is to provide remedy for the affected parties and deter future misconduct.
+Because the definition of harassment is so imprecise, and because the existence of sexual harassment depends so much on context, the law school may find in some instances that informal counseling and education are a sufficient remedy and deterrent.
+The law school may also find that a particular case of harassment is an isolated and relatively minor offense warranting only informal counseling.
+However, depending on the seriousness of the offense, the law school may determine for the purposes of remedy and deterrence that formal disciplinary action is required.
+The complaining party's recommendation for either informal or formal action will be an important factor but will not be the only factor in the law school's decision regarding appropriate disciplinary action.